 Sea-Piracy: Police to deploy 16 gun boats, 6000 Policemen

-He disclosed that out of the 16 gun boats being deployed, 14 is expected to be repaired by the State Government and three donated by the Zonal Command of the Police.
+He disclosed that out of the 16 gun boats being deployed, 14 are expected to be repaired by the state government and three donated by the zonal command of the police.

 While noting that the proposal for the construction of a new and secured SARS detention facility and the amendment to improve the judicial process has been submitted, he admitted that the conditions of the detention cells are not too good.

-“Most Police jails are no good in Bayelsa.
+“Most police jails are no good in Bayelsa.
 And the slow process of the Bayelsa judiciary is not helping matters.
-It does not allow a prisoner to be brought to Court.
-Out of all the States of the South- South, Bayelsa court process is the slowest.
+It does not allow a prisoner to be brought to court.
+Out of all the states of the South- south, Bayelsa court process is the slowest.
 All cases depend on DPP clearance and when the case is cleared, it does not move forward.
 I have met with the Chief Judge on the matter.
-I have met with state Governor.
-When police custody is over congested, the prisoners become agitated.”
+I have met with state governor.
+When police custody is congested, the prisoners become agitated.”

-The State Chairman of CLO, Chief Alabo Nengi James in his address commended the Bayelsa Police Command over the recent successes recorded in the state,
+The State Chairman of CLO, Chief Alabo Nengi James in his address commended the Bayelsa Police Command over the recent success recorded in the state.

 Post Views: